Texas executes convicted killer despite plea by victim's family

 Those arguing for clemency, which was backed by the murder victim’s son, Mitesh Patel, wanted his sentence commuted to life in prison.

+In his final statement, Young said: “I want to make sure the Patel family knows I love them like they love me.
+Make sure the kids in the world know I’m being executed and those kids I’ve been mentoring keep this fight going,” according to the Texas Department of Criminal Justice.

-Texas contended that Young was convicted and deserved to die for the killing, which came shortly after he had sexually assaulted and carjacked a woman.
+Texas contended that Young deserved to die for the killing, which came shortly after he had sexually assaulted and carjacked a woman.

 “Young provides no direct evidence that any member of the board acted with racial animus,” Texas said in a legal filing.